Accessibility Api

 ·2 min read

 When building a desktop automation project, choosing native accessibility APIs over screenshot-plus-OCR seemed wrong to everyone.
-It turned out to be the best technical decision.
+It turned out to be the

 accessibility-apiocrdesktop-automationtechnical-decisionsnative-apis